monsterkodi/ko/md/notes.md

 # todo/ideas

-- shotcut to switch projects in open and term
+- shortcut to switch projects in open and term
     - term: cd to .project
     - open: open .project/coffee
-- req macro:
-    - localize if local file exists
 - cheat sheet
 - limit size of range for bracket matching
 - term: auto cd to pkg dir when file loaded?